 Download copies of our founding documents, including the Constitution, and current revisions.

-On October 18th, 2022 in a meeting held by the Overstrand Municipality in Kleinmond, Mayor Rabie called upon the Kogelberg Biosphere village communities to come up with an alternative proposal for managing the baboons in our area.
+18 October 2022 – In a meeting held by the Overstrand Municipality in Kleinmond, Mayor Rabie called upon the Kogelberg Biosphere village communities to come up with an alternative proposal for managing the baboons in our area.

 It was clear in the meeting in Kleinmond that there was a need for a community-driven option to the current issue regarding managing our existing urban baboons.

-On November 3rd, 2022 in Betty’s Bay and November 10th, 2022 in Pringle Bay, the proposal for a non-profit Community Board of Environmental Trustees was presented to the residents as an option for baboon management which was well received by the majority who were present.
+3 November 2022 – In Betty’s Bay and 10th November 2022 in Pringle Bay, the proposal for a non-profit Community Board of Environmental Trustees was presented to the residents as an option for baboon management which was well received by the majority who were present.

 The original presentation and subsequent survey can be found at